-Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15 kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu.
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15 kg, including your sleeping bag, and down jacket, Other items not required on a trek can be stored in our office or your hotel in Kathmandu.

 Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather, we get spectacular views of the mountains, including Everest as we enter the deep gorge of the Dudh Kosi valley.
+With clear weather, we get spectacular views of the mountains, including Everest, as we enter the deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla, along the way you will have a view of Mt Nupla (5885m), Kusum Kanguru (6367m) and Kwongde Range.
-We then take an easy walk for about two hours to Phakding village for the overnight stop and rest of the time stroll around the village for local knowledge.
+We then take a leisurely walk for about two hours to Phakding village for the overnight stop and the rest of the time stroll around the village for local knowledge.

 Set in a natural amphitheater looking across to the jagged ridge of Kongdi Ri(6187m), Namche Bazaar is one of the most attractive settlements in the Khumbu region.
 We will have a full day rest so that we won’t face any problem ahead.
 Today we make a short acclimatization trek up to Khumjung, a delightful Sherpa village above Namche.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on.
+You have full day leisure for a beautiful panoramic view or stroll around the market.
+You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde, and so on.

-In the morning views of mountain and monasteries are spectacular in Tengboche.
-From Tengboche, we head north and soon cross the Dudh Kosi river by way of a small suspension bridge which spans a deep chasm in the river valley.
+In the morning, views of mountains and monasteries are spectacular in Tengboche.
+From Tengboche, we head north and soon cross the Dudh Kosi river by way of a small suspension bridge, which spans a deep gorge in the river valley.
 Follow the trail as far as Orsho and take the lower path along the west bank of the Imja Khola, through the forest of birches conifers and rhododendrons.
-As we follow the river northward the trails pass through several chortens and mani walls and small villages.
-Today’s walk offers views of the Mt.Tawache, Ama Dablam and to the north-Pokalde (5741m), Kongma-Tse (5820m) and the great wall of Nuptse.
-Dingboche is also the gateway to Chukung and farther beyond for the most challenging traverses towards Makalu area.
+As we follow the river northward, the trails pass through several chortens and mani walls and small villages.
+Today’s walk offers views of the Mt.Tawache, Ama Dablam, and to the north-Pokalde (5741m), Kongma-Tse (5820m), and the high wall of Nuptse.
+Dingboche is also the gateway to Chukung and farther beyond for the most challenging traverses towards the Makalu area.
 We enjoy the beautiful array of fields enclosed by stone walls to protect the barley, buckwheat, and potatoes.
 Overnight stay in Dingboche.

-It is very important to spend an additional night here to aid in the acclimatization process.
+It is essential to spend an additional night here to aid in the acclimatization process.
 It can be along a short hike 400 m climb to the Nangkartshang Gompa on the ridge north of Dingboche.
-Good view of Makalu (8463 m) from here.
-You can go for a day walk like a trek to Chhukung (4,730m) is worthwhile which takes approx. 4/5 hours from Dingboche but it might ruin your rest.
-To the north of Dingboche, there are spectacular views of Lhotse’s huge South Face.
+Excellent view of Makalu (8463 m) from here.
+You can go for a day walk like a trek to Chhukung (4,730m) is worthwhile, which takes approx. 4/5 hours from Dingboche, but it might ruin your rest.
+To the north of Dingboche, there are spectacular views of Lhotse’s massive South Face.

 The trail follows a downward path to Pheriche village.
 It joins the trail below Thungla beautiful views of Cholatse across the valley.
-After another steep ascends the trail climbs up and over the terminal moraine of Khumbu glacier.
-Today’s walk offers views of the Mt.Tawache, Ama Dablam and to the north-Pokalde (5741m), Kongma-Tse (5820m) and the great wall of Nuptse.
+After another steep ascends, the trail climbs up and over the terminal moraine of Khumbu glacier.
+Today’s walk offers views of the Mt.Tawache, Ama Dablam, and to the north-Pokalde (5741m), Kongma-Tse (5820m), and the high wall of Nuptse.
 The path follows a pleasant, grassy valley.
-Stark and rugged beauty create almost moonscape campsite at Lobuche a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
+Stark and rugged beauty create almost moonscape campsite at Lobuche, a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
 Tawoche and Nuptse are particularly spectacularly from Lobuche towering.
 Stay overnight at lodge.

 Day 08: - Lobuche to Gorakshep (5170m/16962ft), trekking to Everest Base camp (5364m/17598ft) back to Gorak shep (5170m/16962ft) : walking distance 7-8 hours, 450 meters ascent and 200 meters descent - 11.4 km

 The first section of the trail from Lobuche follows the narrow gap between the glacial moraine and the mountain walls, past turn off to the Italian pyramid.
-Take time to detour to the edge of moraine to look over the Khumbu glacier.
-Along the windy and rocky path with the wonderful view of Mt.
+Take time to detour to the edge of the moraine to look over the Khumbu glacier.
+Along the windy and rocky path with the beautiful view of Mt.
 Pumori, Nuptse, and other magnificent peaks, we reach Gorakshep.
-Gorakshep is the location of the original Everest Base Camp with the new camp being further up the valley.
+Gorakshep is the location of the original Everest Base Camp, with the new camp being further up the valley.

-After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
-Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer and wild goat can be found abundance inside the rhododendron forest.
-In the Evening, we will explore the small surrounding area with magnificent scenery.
+After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma, the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
+Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and the wild goat, can be found abundance inside the rhododendron forest.
+In the evening, we will explore the small surrounding area with magnificent scenery.